 d) Recommendation ITU-R M.1450, which recommends broadband radio local area networks standards;

-e) Recommendation ITU-R M.1457, which recommends IMT-2000 radio interface standards, some of which may also be used to provide fixed BWA,
+e) Recommendation ITU-R M.1457, which recommends IMT-2000 terrestrial radio interface standards, some of which may also be used to provide fixed BWA;

+f) Recommendation ITU-R M.1801: Radio interface standards for broadband wireless access systems, including mobile and nomadic applications, in the mobile service operating below 6 GHz, some of which is also used to provide fixed BWA;

+g) Recommendation ITU-R M.2012: Detailed specifications of the terrestrial radio interfaces of International Mobile Telecommunications-Advanced (IMT-Advanced);

+[h) Recommendation ITU-T J.122, which defines the second generation of radio-frequency interface for high-speed data-over-cable systems,]

 recommends

+1 that administrations take into account the standards in notings d), e), f), and g) which can be also utilized to provide fixed service operations;

-1 that the specific radio interface standards in Annex 1 may be used for BWA systems in the fixed service operating below 66 GHz (see Note 1).
+2 that the specific radio interface standards in Annexes 1 to 3 may be used for BWA systems in the fixed service operating below 66 GHz.

-NOTE 1 – Other radio interfaces used for BWA systems that differ from those referenced in Annex 1, including future versions of these standards referenced in Annex 1, could be addressed in the future in ITU-R following the procedures of Resolution ITU-R 1-4.

-Annex 1 Radio interface standards for BWA systems in the fixed service
+Annex 1 IEEE and ETSI Radio interface standards for BWA systems in the fixed service

+[Editor’s note: This annex should be confirmed and revised by IEEE and ETSI, as appropriate.]

 1 Overview of the radio interface